Zgoly/robloof/README.md

 3. Unzip zip to any place, for example, to your desktop.

 ## How to use
-Just run `RoblOOF.ahk` and program will run and create [`config.ini`](#about-configini); Now, after each closing of Roblox, program will change your sounds to new ones.
+Just run `RoblOOF.ahk` and program will run!

+Now, after each closing of Roblox, program will change your sounds to new ones.

+You can also find some settings in the menu.
+To open menu, find RoblOOF in the system tray and right-click on it.
-- To bring back roblox sounds, find RoblOOF in the tray, right-click on it and select "Return Sounds".
+- To bring back roblox sounds, select "Return Sounds".
-- To close RoblOOF, find it in the tray, right-click on it and select "Exit".
-- To run RoblOOF when Windows starts, right-click on it and select "Run On Startup".
+- To run RoblOOF when Windows starts, select "Run On Startup".
-- To don't run RoblOOF when Windows starts, right-click on it and select "Don't Run On Startup".
+- To don't run RoblOOF when Windows starts, select "Don't Run On Startup".
+- To close RoblOOF, select "Exit".

 ## About `config.ini`
 In `config.ini` you can configure some settings: